OSC/ood-documentation/develop/_sources/customizations.rst.txt

 When viewing a dashboard in Grafana choose the panel you'd wish to display and select `Share`.
 Then choose the `Embed` tab which will provide you with the iframe URL that will need to be generated within OnDemand.
-The time ranges and values for labels (eg: `var-cluster=`) will be autofilled by OnDemand.
+The time ranges and values for labels (e.g.: `var-cluster=`) will be auto-filled by OnDemand.

 * ``orgId`` is the ``orgId`` query parameter
 * The dashboard ``name`` is the last segment of the URI before query parameters